aerogear/graphql-home/README.md

 * To solve technical challenges within the GraphQL community through open source contributions.
 * To establish Red Hat as a contributor to the GraphQL community.
 * The development and enhancement of the AeroGear Mobile Services Data Sync framework (Voyager Server and Voyager Client).
-* Longer term goal of building a fully managed data sync service based on GraphQL.

 ## Projects we maintain